-For more details on the map and to download a free GPS map for your Sat Nav – visit the official site at www.northcoast500.com (definitely highly recommended before you set out to explore the Highlands)!
+For more details on the map and to download an offline Google Maps (all free and easy).
+Alternatively, visit the official site (definitely highly recommended before you set out to explore the Highlands).

 Perfect for cars, motorbikes cyclists and walkers alike, the route is arguably one of the most scenic in Scotland.
 Key ‘stop and take a picture’ locations along the route include the following (full details further down):

 - Spectacular beaches such as Achmelvich and Dornoch

 - Stunning mountain ranges such as Ben Hope and Suilven

 - Mesmerising castles such as the fairytale Dunrobin and the striking ruins of Ardvreck.

 Oh yeah, and obviously, feel free to add or subtract as you see fit as long as you tick off some of the main spots when visiting the Highlands of Scotland.
 There’s no need to follow or stop at every point along the way when visiting the Highlands of Scotland.